Beyond your own education during this process and selecting the right surgeon/facility, communication is the final key

 Explaining clearly what you want.

-Bring in photos you like that show the best example of what you want, or select one of the before-and-afters at their practice that best represents your issue and the result you want.
+Bring in photos you like that show the best example of what you want or select one of the before-and-afters at his practice that best represents your issue and the result you want.
 This should start the dialogue with your surgeon about what can realistically be achieved.
-Our plastic surgeons are honest about what is realistic and what is not.
-They will advise you about what will achieve the best balance (of facial structure, breast symmetry, or most attractive shape of the thighs) and look the most natural.
-They won’t promise you something that can’t be achieved just so that you will schedule surgery – those are ethics that, unfortunately, all surgeons don’t share.
+Our plastic surgeon is honest about what is realistic and what is not.
+He will advise you what will achieve the best balance (of facial structure, breast symmetry, or most attractive shape of the thighs) and look the most natural.
+He won’t promise you something that can’t be achieved just so that you will schedule surgery – those are ethics that, unfortunately, all surgeons don’t share.

 Having clear expectations.

 Surgery is surgery.
 Don’t let anyone tell you differently.
 There are risks.
-Our surgeons do everything possible to mitigate those risks.
-They also set expectations so that you are not surprised when, for example, you have a noticeable scar from a tummy tuck or breast lift at the outset that fades over time.
-Nose reshaping takes up to one year to achieve a final result – patients must understand the time and subtlety of recovery.
-Our surgeons want you to hear everything so that you are not surprised.
+Our surgeon does everything to mitigate those risks.
+He also sets expectations so that you are not surprised when, for example, you have a noticeable scar from a tummy tuck or breast lift at the outset that fades over time.
+Nose reshaping takes one year to achieve a final result – patients must understand the time and subtlety of recovery.
+Our surgeon wants you to hear everything so that you are not surprised.
 That’s another reason we have satisfied patients.

-To learn more about plastic surgery in Oakland, California, and the services we offer, please contact Dr. Togba and Dr. Ellis’s office today.
+To learn more about plastic surgery in Oakland, California, and the services we offer, please contact Dr. Joseph N. Togba’s office today.